yangmillstheory/mixin.a.lot/README.md

 A subset of mixin methods/properties can be omitted (but not all!):

     Thing.mixinto_proto(mixin, {
-        omits: ['prop1', 'doSomething']
+        omits: ['log_error', 'log_warning']
     });

-You can request before and after hooks into mixin methods; make sure to implement the hook before mixing.
+You can request before and after hooks into mixin methods; make sure to implement a requested hook before mixing.

 Return values are propagated [accordingly](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339).

-    // the return value from this hook is passed to doSomething Thing.hook_before_doSomething = function() {
+    // the return value from this hook is passed to log_error Thing.before_log_error = function(error) {
-        ...
+        return this._serialize_error(error || this._trapped_error);
     };
     Thing.mixinto_class(mixin, {
-        hook_before: ['doSomething']
+        hook_before: ['log_error']
     });

-    // return value from doSomething is passed to this hook Thing.prototype.hook_after_doSomething = function(doSomethingValue) {
+    // return value from log_error is passed to this hook Thing.prototype.after_log_error = function(serialized_error) {
-        ...
-    };
+        // do something with logged serialized error (assuming log_error returns it) };
     Thing.mixinto_proto(mixin, {
-        hook_after: ['doSomething']
+        hook_after: ['log_error']
     });

 Mixins can have pre-mixing and post-mixing hooks that fire before and after mixing (resp.) with the class or prototype context.

-They can be attached to the mixin, or specified via the options hash.
-If both, the hooks from the options hash take precedence.
+There are two (not mutually exclusive ways to specify them) They can be attached to the mixin

     var mixin = Mixin.make({
-        name: "Victor",
+        name: "Logger",

-        prop1: "foo",
-        prop2: 1,
-        doSomething: function() {...}
+        // various methods that operate on this.logname

-        premixing_hook:
+        premixing_hook: function() {
+            if (!this.logname) {
+                throw new Error("Can't log without a logname!");
+            }
+        }
     });

+or specified on a per-mixing basis via the options hash.
+(If both are specified, the hooks from the options hash take precedence.)

+`this` in mixing hooks always point to the prototype or the class, depending on whether `mixinto_proto` or `mixinto_class` was invoked.

+    Thing.mixinto_proto(mixin, {
+        postmixing_hook: function(arg1, arg2) {
+            // do something useful; finalize the mixing.
+            // `this` points to Thing.prototype;
+            // arguments are optionally specified via an optional array as below };
+    }, ['arg1', 'arg2']);

+Optional arguments to the mixing hooks are passed via the third parameter.

 ## API ##